eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

         *IN* ``string[]`` **InExtents**
             Array of strings containing representations of references to CIM_StorageExtent instances, that are used to create the Pool.

             If a pool is being modified using this method, these StorageExtent instances are interpreted as requested members of the Volume Groups.
 All StorageExtents, which are members of the Volume Groups and are not listed in InExtents parameter are removed from the Volume Group.
-All Storage Extents, which are not members of the Volume Group and are listed in InExtents parameter are added to tghe Volume Group.
+All Storage Extents, which are not members of the Volume Group and are listed in InExtents parameter are added to the Volume Group.

             If null, no extents are removed and/or added to to Volume Group.